-Gen1 electricals allow a HyperTransport device to delay the assertion and deassertion of PWROK and RESET#.
-Gen3 electricals do not allow this to avoid the requirement to bi-directionally signal between the two signaling voltage domains on a single wire.
+Gen1 electricals allow aA HyperTransport device may to delay the assertion and deassertion of PWROK and or the deassertion of RESET#.
+Gen3 electricals do not allow this to avoid the requirement to bidirectionally signal between the two signaling voltage domains on a single wire.
+Because this capability can substantially complicate system design, it should only be used when absolutely necessary, as in an FPGA device in a HTX slot.